Maine-class battleship: Armament

 The ships were armed with a main battery of four 12-inch/40 caliber Mark 3 guns in two twin gun turrets on the centerline, one forward and aft.
 (Note: /40 refers to the length of the gun in terms of calibers.
 A /40 gun is 40 times long as it is in bore diameter.)
 The guns fired a 870 lb shell at a muzzle velocity of 2400 ft/s.
 The turrets were Mark IV mounts, which required the guns to be horizontal to be reloaded.
 These mounts could elevate to 15 degrees and depress to -5 degrees, and they were electrically operated, and the guns could be operated independently.

 The secondary battery consisted of sixteen 6-inch/50 caliber Mark 6 guns, which were placed in casemates in the hull.
 Ten were mounted in a battery on the upper deck, four more were located in another battery directly above on the forecastle deck, and the last two were placed in sponsoned casemates in the bow.
 They fired a 105 lb shell at 2800 ft/s.
 For close-range defense against torpedo boats, they carried six 3 in/50 caliber guns mounted in casemates along the side of the hull, eight 3-pounder guns, and six 1-pounder guns.
 As was standard for capital ships of the period, the Maine-class battleships carried two 18 in torpedo tubes, submerged in her hull on the broadside.
+Each ship carried a total of six torpedoes.
 They were initially equipped with the Mark II Whitehead design, which carried a 140 lb warhead and had a range of 800 yd at a speed of 27 kn.